addex12/LibraM/README.md

    composer notify-overdue
    ```

+## Sample Sign-ins & Activity Data

+- The admin portal ships with curated sample accounts so reviewers can log in immediately:
+   - **Librarian (default admin)** — username `librarian`, password `library123`
+   - **Operations Desk (super admin)** — username `superadmin`, password `superlibrary!23`
+- The `user_sessions` table stores representative librarian and student journeys (Sara Mekonnen, Yonatan Bekele, Hanna Girma, etc.) that power the refreshed dashboards.
+They illustrate how real users sign in (kiosk, mobile, research commons) and what they do next (reserve seats, renew books, clear fines).
+Update `scripts/seed.php` or insert records directly through the admin tools to showcase your own pilot data.
+- The public portal now highlights these journeys on the homepage so stakeholders can see live-inspired usage, while the admin dashboard renders the same feed inside “User sign-ins” and “Member spotlight” cards for quick demos.

 ## Documentation Workflow

 All official text lives inside `docs/markdown/`.
 Use the provided Pandoc command (documented in `docs/README.md`) to regenerate DOCX/PDF deliverables whenever content changes.